IRWGi/IRWGi/README.md

 ## Other things rather than Coding:

 I am interested in the intersection of technology, data, human behavior and decision-making.
-I enjoy exploring how programming, Artificial Intelligence and data analysis can be applied to understand complex situations and create practical solutions for real-world problems.
+I enjoy exploring how programming
+Artificial Intelligence and data analysis can be applied to understand complex situations and create practical solutions for real-world problems.

 For me, Artificial Intelligence is more than building models or writing code.
 It is about identifying patterns, asking the right questions, interpreting information responsibly and transforming data into insights that can support better decisions.
 I am particularly interested in solutions that are useful, accessible, secure and designed with a clear purpose.